gemu2015/Sonoff-Tasmota/tasmota/Plugins/readme.md

-e.g. you may not write  a = b / c  with float variables. you must use a = fdiv(b, c) since RISCV ESPs use special floating point constants from ROM memory to circumvent this, we have to specify those constants as fractions  with FLCONST(x, y) so specify 273.15  as FLCONST(27315, 100) another problem ist that we would need at least 3 types of binaries multiplied by language variants the driver handler itself uses about 18,3 kB of flash
+e.g. you may not write  a = b / c  with float variables. you must use a = fdiv(b, c) since RISCV ESPs use special floating point constants from ROM memory to circumvent this, all floating point constants must be in PROGMEM

+another problem ist that we would need at least 3 types of binaries the driver handler itself uses about 19 kB of flash

 how to create relocatable plugins:

+Toolchain:

 several python scripts help in converting (see instruction in script) prep_driver.py  converts a tasmota driver to a .cpp file and does already a lot of needed conversion